Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

 1. follow the below instructions and run mBrainAligner on local machines.
 2. visit http://159.75.201.35/ and run mBrainAligner online.

+Please feel free to contact us by email (17718151568@126.com) any time for any question you have.

 # System requirements

 ## Hardware requirements